Heigenbrücken: Coat of arms

-The community has borne arms since June 1977.
+The municipality has borne arms since June 1977.

-The community's arms might be described thus: Argent a gurgle glass gules palewise between two oak leaves vert palewise, in base a mound of the third surmounted by a tunnel portal masoned of the first with a tunnel sable.
+The municipality's arms might be described thus: Argent a gurgle glass gules palewise between two oak leaves vert palewise, in base a mound of the third surmounted by a tunnel portal masoned of the first with a tunnel sable.

-The Schwarzkopftunnel, which at the building of the Ludwig-Westbahn (railway) was said to be a special technical achievement, and which is the community's landmark, was included as a charge in the arms.
-The two oak leaves refer to the community's geographical location in the Spessart, which has a wealth of oak trees.
-The “gurgle glass” (for want of a better translation – the German blazon calls for a Kutterolf, also known in German as an Angster or a Gluckerflasche) is a bottle or drinking vessel of a kind known since 3rd-century Cologne, and which was in use up until the 19th century; the charge stands for the once important glass industry in the community.
-Referring to the community's former allegiance to the Electorate of Mainz are the tinctures argent and gules (silver and red).
+The Schwarzkopftunnel, which at the building of the Ludwig-Westbahn (railway) was said to be a special technical achievement, and which is the municipality's landmark, was included as a charge in the arms.
+The two oak leaves refer to the municipality's geographical location in the Spessart, which has a wealth of oak trees.
+The “gurgle glass” (for want of a better translation – the German blazon calls for a Kutterolf, also known in German as an Angster or a Gluckerflasche) is a bottle or drinking vessel of a kind known since 3rd-century Cologne, and which was in use up until the 19th century; the charge stands for the once important glass industry in the municipality.
+Referring to the municipality's former allegiance to the Electorate of Mainz are the tinctures argent and gules (silver and red).

 Infrastructure

 Transport

 Heigenbrücken lies on the Aschaffenburg-Würzburg long-distance railway line of the Main-Spessart railway.

-The old Heigenbrücken railway station lies just east of the top-most tunnel, the Schwarzkopftunnel (built in 1854), which also appears in the community's arms.
+The old Heigenbrücken railway station lies just east of the top-most tunnel, the Schwarzkopftunnel (built in 1854), which also appears in the municipality's arms.
 From a railway signalling point of view, the old 925 m-long Schwarzkopftunnel was part of Heigenbrücken railway station.
 This peculiarity stems from a pushing operation, undertaken until 2017, between Laufach and Heigenbrücken.
 Heavy goods trains came to a stop at Laufach station, where a helper locomotive joined the train's tail end to help the train's main locomotive get the train up the Spessart Ramp, which reached a steepness of 1:47 (some 21‰).
 The tunnel itself was built with no gradients to speak of.
 Just before the tunnel portal, the helper locomotive left the goods train, which by then had covered the steepest gradient and continued on its way southeastwards.
 So that the helper locomotive did not need to go through the tunnel and into the passenger transport complex (which would lead to disruption of normal operations), the tracks at the Aschaffenburg (that is to say, far) end of the tunnel were arranged in a way that allowed it to cross over to the other track and travel back to Laufach.
 The points needed for this also belonged to the Heigenbrücken signal box, meaning that the old Heigenbrücken station formally stretched right through the tunnel.